waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 I need to ensure that whenever my users commit to an action, for example, deleting a role, that some form of confirmation message is shown to give them a way out of any misclicks or typos.

-## Aesthetic and Minamalist Design
+## Aesthetic and Minimalist Design

 Aesthetic and Minimalist Design is about keeping the UI as simple as possible - only showing the necessary information for the current user action, and not overwhelming the user with useless information.